day8/re-frame/README.md

 ## re-frame

-re-frame is a tiny [reagent] framework for writing  [SPAs] using ClojureScript.
+re-frame is a tiny [Reagent] framework for writing  [SPAs] using ClojureScript.

 It proposes a pattern for structuring an app, and provides a small library implementing one version of this pattern.